-On behalf of Families USA, thank you for the opportunity to comment on the Arizona Section 1115 Waiver Amendment Request pertaining to the proposed Arizona Health Care Cost Containment System (AHCCCS) Works program prior to submission to the Centers for Medicare and Medicaid Services (CMS).
+On behalf of Families USA, thank you for the opportunity to comment on the Arizona Section 1115 Waiver Amendment Request pertaining to the proposed Arizona Health Care Cost Containment System (AHCCCS) Works program.
 Families USA is the longtime national, non-partisan voice for health care consumers, dedicated to achieving high-quality, affordable health care and improved health for all by working closely with organizations on the ground in Arizona and across the nation.
-Families USA greatly appreciates the opportunity to comment on AHCCCS Works, as the proposed amendment will significantly impact the lives of over 494,000 Arizonians who qualify for the state's Medicaid expansion1-comprising 70% of Medicaid-enrolled adults in Arizona,2 and 12% of all adults in the state.3
+Families USA greatly appreciates the opportunity to comment on AHCCCS Works, as the proposed amendment will significantly impact the lives of the 414,689 people aged 19-55 who qualify for the state's Medicaid expansion1-comprising 56% of all Medicaid-enrolled adults aged 19-55 in Arizona,2 and 12% of all adults in the state.3

-Families USA strongly opposes AHCCCS Works and urges AHCCCS to withdraw this harmful and economically destructive proposed amendment.
+Families USA strongly urges the Centers for Medicare and Medicaid Services (CMS) to reject AHCCCS Works and all future attempts from states to adopt work reporting or so called "community engagement" requirements for Medicaid eligible populations.
 AHCCCS Works, as proposed, remains substantially the same as Arizona's two previous attempts to implement a Medicaid work reporting requirement.4 Like its failed predecessors, AHCCCS Works establishes onerous and punitive work and community engagement requirements for the Medicaid expansion population and imposes a five-year maximum lifetime coverage limit for members subject to AHCCCS Works requirements.
-While AHCCCS does not estimate how many Arizonians might be affected by these proposed policies, in 2017 the state estimated (on its 1115 waiver application to CMS) that AHCCCS Works would cause approximately 267,500 Arizonians to begin reporting work activities or exemptions to the state over five years starting in 2020.5
+While AHCCCS does not estimate how many Arizonans might see their Medicaid coverage and benefits suspended because of AHCCCS Works, in 2019, researchers estimated that AHCCCS Works would have caused up to 103,000 eligible Medicaid enrollees to lose coverage.5

-Families USA strongly opposes work reporting requirement programs as unnecessary bureaucratic barriers to care and coverage, when 92% of Medicaid enrollees across the country are already working or would meet an exemption because they are in school, ill or disabled, or caregiving.6 These programs all create an immense administrative hurdle that makes it more difficult for eligible people-including working people, and especially rural Americans, people with disabilities, and veterans-to enroll in or maintain Medicaid coverage, and leave many working families uninsured, living sicker, dying younger, and one emergency from financial ruin.7 Lifetime coverage limits only exacerbate the many problems caused by work reporting requirements by permanently barring eligible people and populations from Medicaid.
+Families USA strongly opposes all work reporting requirement programs including programs disguised as "community engagement" or as "support" programs for able-bodied adults.
+No matter what you call them, these programs are unnecessary bureaucratic barriers to care and coverage, given that 92% of Medicaid enrollees across the country are already working or would meet an exemption because they are in school, ill or disabled, or caregiving.6 These programs all create an immense administrative hurdle that makes it more difficult for eligible people-including working people, and especially rural Americans, people with disabilities, and veterans-to enroll in or maintain Medicaid coverage, and leave many working families uninsured, living sicker, dying younger, and one emergency from financial ruin.7 Lifetime coverage limits only exacerbate the many problems caused by work reporting requirements by permanently barring eligible people and populations from Medicaid.
 Furthermore, work reporting requirements and coverage limits under AHCCCS Works do not promote Medicaid's primary objective-that is, to "furnish medical assistance."8